AlenaSmolenchuk/DataBaseLabs/2sem/Lab2-6/README.md

 # Task

-//Design a database based on the domain description:
+Design a database based on the domain description:

 Description of the Football Championship information system.
 Includes